How to Bet MMA Parlays

 Well unless you’ve got a crystal ball, parlay betting can be a bit tricky.
 But once you’ve got it figured out, you can make some serious cash.

-Parlays come after a single and double bet (doubles are also parlays).
-3 bets and beyond are considered parlays, but the different combinations might have other exotic name of their own ( source 1).
+Parlays come after a single bet (doubles are also parlays).
+2 bets and beyond are considered parlays, but the different combinations might have other exotic name of their own (source 1).

 Parlay MMA Odds

 Parlay odds pay higher than taking individual bets, but it still pays below true odds.
-A 2x MMA parlay pays out 2.6x your stake, when true odds should be 3x.
+A 2x MMA parlay pays out 2.6x , when true odds should be 3x.
 That missing payout is considered to be the sportsbook´s fee.

 Are MMA Parlay Bets Profitable?

 1. MMA Master Mind.
-Gamblers need to go beyond the main fights and know their fighters well to figure out what are their true virtues and weaknesses.
+Gamblers need to go beyond the main fights and know their fighters well to figure out what are their true virtues and weaknesses are.
 Off stream fights offer better odds and underdogs show up every time, you just need to be well informed and follow fighter statistics.
-Some of the most popular MMA sites offer statistical tools like fightmetric ( source 2), the official UFC statistical feed used by sites like ESPN and Yahoo.
+Some of the most popular MMA sites offer statistical tools like fightmetrics.com (source 2), the official UFC statistical feed used by sites like ESPN and Yahoo.

 2. Betting Strategy.
 The backbone of any gambler that has ever made money consistently.
-Professional bettors divide their total bankroll on several sportsbooks, and apply a piece of their entire strategy one each after follwing the 4 basic betting tips.
-A parlay strategy could include a double bet on one site, a 3x parlay with another sportsbook, and 4x parlay with another.
-All parlays could be made considering different outcomes while ensuring a profit if 2 of the 3 losses.
+Professional bettors divide their total bankroll on several sportsbooks, and apply a piece of their entire strategy one each after following 4 basic betting tips.
+A parlay strategy could include a double bet on one site and a hedge bet on another.
+Hedge betting is done to offset the cost of a loss with a bet on another sport event, or the same fight but another type of bet.

 Bonus: If you are a rookie in sports betting, your best option would be to find successful MMA bettors on social media that offer their services for free or a small fee.
 You can find tons on Twitter, Facebook or on tipster community sites.
-Make sure to follow their progress on a spreadsheet before you jump in the follow train.
+Make sure to follow their progress on a spreadsheet before you jump in to follow.
 They usually apply strategies and have a full understanding of their specialized sport.

 Consider a $100 bet with the stake not included in the payout: